I. Whistleblower Policy

 The Code of Conduct and the Handbook address The Foundling’s open-door policy and suggest that employees or volunteers share their questions, concerns, suggestions or complaints with someone who can address them properly.
 In most cases, an employee’s supervisor is in the best position to address an area of concern.
 However, if you are not comfortable speaking with your supervisor, you are not satisfied with your supervisor’s response, or your concern or complaint involves your supervisor, you should speak with someone in the Human Resources Department or anyone in management whom you are comfortable approaching, including by using any of the resources listed below.

-All employees are required to report knowledge of, or a concern of, illegal, dishonest or fraudulent activity to his/her supervisor, the Vice President of Human Resources, or the Compliance Officer (Vice President of Quality Assurance, or his/her designee).
+All employees are required to report knowledge of, or a concern of, illegal, dishonest or fraudulent activity to his/her supervisor, the Vice President of Human Resources, or the Compliance Officer.
 Employees should always report cases of suspected fraud directly to the Compliance Officer.
 Additionally, directors, officers, corporate members, and other volunteers should report any concerns regarding illegal, dishonest or fraudulent activity directly to the Compliance Officer.

 Employees and volunteers should report suspected or known violations of The Foundling’s Code of Conduct or any Foundling policy through the Compliance Hotline (212-886-4042 or Compliance@NYFoundling.org).
 Suspected or known quality of care issues should be reported to the ConcernLine (877-368-6354).